Obiasong/Laravel-APIs-to-do-list/README.md

 ## To-do List App
-A Laravel 9 based backend and React.js based frontend application to manage items on a to-do list.
+A Laravel 9 (check requirements for your local environment) based backend and React.js based frontend application to manage items on a to-do list.
 An item has a title, description, status and a photo.

 ## App Characteristics
 <li>Add an item</li>